 Although relatively under-explored, work undertaken by previous tenement holders including MIM, Normandy Poseidon and NRE has demonstrated the tenement’s exploration potential.
 This includes the northern strike extension of the sequence of rocks that host the Marshall-Reward deposits which represent a substantial part of KGLs current Resource at Jervois.
 As a result, the acquisition offers multiple walk-up drill targets.

-At the northern edge of KGL’s existing Jervois project area, copper mineralisation at the Boundary prospect can be observed in outcrop extending on to the newly acquired Unca Creek tenement.
+At the northern edge of KGL’s existing Jervois Copper Project area, copper mineralisation at the Boundary prospect can be observed in outcrop extending on to the Unca Creek tenement.
 Reconnaissance mapping has located numerous malachite occurrences and prospective host units to the north of Boundary.

 Soil and rock chip sampling undertaken by NRE has demonstrated a continuous trend of anomalous copper mineralisation with soil samples of up to 2080ppm and rock chip samples of up to 23% Cu.
-(Figure 3, Table 2 & 3)
+(Figure 3)

-Aeromagnetic and IP data show a continuous trend – the Reward/Morley trend - between Boundary and the Becana prospect then north to the Yohoho prospect and beyond to the northern boundary of the Unca Creek tenement.
+Aeromagnetic and IP data also show a continuous trend – the Reward/Morley trend - between Boundary and the Becana prospect then north to the Pioneer prospect and beyond to the northern boundary of the Unca Creek tenement.
 (Figure 4 & 5)

 The Becana prospect is located 350m north of the Boundary prospect where KGL intersected 11m @ 0.72% Cu, 3.6g/t Ag from 63m in KJCD004 when following mineralised trends north of the Marshall- Reward copper deposit and the northern extension of the Reward/Morley trend.

 Drilling by NRE on this mineralised trend at Becana intersected significant copper mineralisation including: